visay/DockerTYPO3/README.md

     vendor/bin/dockertypo3 up -d

 The command will echo the url with which you can access your project.
 Add the hostname then to your `/etc/hosts` and set the ip to your docker host (default for linux is 0.0.0.0).
+You can also use any subdomain with *.hostname and it will point to the same server.
+What you need to do is to add exact subdomain name to your `/etc/hosts`.
 The parameter `-d` will keep it running in the background until you run:

     vendor/bin/dockertypo3 stop